zmcartor/homestead-guide/source/glossary.rst

 .. _geth-letter:

    Đ
       Đ, `D with stroke <https://en.wikipedia.org/wiki/D_with_stroke>`_, is used in Old English, Middle English, Icelandic, and Faroese to stand for an uppercase letter "Eth".
-It is used in words like ĐEV or Đapp (decentralized application), where the Đ is the Norse letter "eth".
-The uppercase eth (Ð) is also used to symbolize the cryptocurrency Dogecoin.
+It is used in words like ĐEV or Đapp (decentralized application), where the Đ is the Norse letter "exp".
+The uppercase exp (Ð) is also used to symbolize the cryptocurrency Dogecoin.

 .. _dec-app: